Lunar Claims and Free Speech by Holiday Mathis - Boston Herald - Go Tech Daily

 TODAY BIRTHDAY (December 5).
 It is said that the only true happiness is happiness for no reason.
 That is what you will have this year.
 Events that are worth celebrating, achievements, good relationships – that is all part of it.
 But for these reasons that come and go, there will be unreasonable satisfaction.
 Aquarius and Capricorn love you.
 Your lucky numbers are: 6, 27, 10, 38 and 5.

 Beautiful Venus so close to your sun says that you radiate charm and live in a distinct style.
-An Aquarius man you meet in the last week of January embodies the trust you love and is also the progressive thinker you are looking for.
+An Aquarius man you meet in the last week of January embodies the trust you love and will also be the progressive thinker you are looking for.

 “I am a Taurus senior (May 4, 1940).
 My independence is very important to me, and although I am social, I prefer to live alone.
 Will I be healthy enough to do this?”

 You are a strong bull with a preference for recreation, music and art.
-Health problems caused by Taurus natives are often concerned with the neck and throat.
+Health complaints by residents of Taurus are often concerned with the neck and throat.
 Another potential problem for Taurus is a love of pleasure and sometimes too much food and drink.
 Your graph is lively and capable, and if you can control hedonistic impulses, you must be able to live independently for a long time.

 CELEBRITY PROFILES: Walter Elias Disney has changed the world with a modest mouse and intended to make people smile.
 The legacy of the original Imagineer shines with animation, entertainment, theme parks and smiling faces of children of all ages.
 The birth sun of Disney and Uranus in Sagittarius, the sign of exploration and expansion, is complimented by a moon in the sign of harmony and art.